ElisonSherton/parlant-projects/README.md

-# parlant-projects
+# Parlant Projects

-Projects built using parlant for conversational ai usecases
+This repo is to structure all the projects pertaining to conversational AI built using [parlant](https://github.com/emcie-co/parlant)